KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 This middleware invokes a caller-defined function, `getCorrelationId`, to get the correlation ID.
 Then it creates an instance of the logger and stashes it inside `ctx.state`, which is a key-value dictionary used in Koa to pass information through the pipeline.

-The logger middleware is gets added to the pipeline on startup:
+The logger middleware is added to the pipeline on startup:

 ```ts
 app.use(logger(Settings.logLevel(), function (ctx) {